 "Oh, that's the spot, Doc!"

 Patients are frequently astonished that we can find, just by feeling, the painful area.
 Trigger points are highly irritable spots in muscle bands that provoke painful responses and are characterized by increased pain in the patient and an obvious hardness to the doctor or therapist.
-Trigger points are not just sensitive nodules, but they affect the muscle and tissues in the surrounding area.
+Trigger points are not just sensitive nodules, but they affect the surrounding muscle and tissues.

 A type of soft tissue therapy, trigger point therapy, first formulated by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is based on the theory that pain in a certain part of the body can in fact be caused by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.